SPARC-X/SPARC-X-API/README.md

 standard.
 Specifically, we implement the original i-PI protocol within the SPARC C-source code, while the python SPARC-X-API uses a backward-compatible protocol based on i-PI.
-The dual-mode design is aimed for both low-level and high-level interfacing of the DFT codes, providing the following features:
+The dual-mode design is aimed for both low-level and high-level interfacing of the DFT codes, providing the following features as shown in [Fig. 3]():

 ![scheme-sparc-protocol](doc/img/scheme_sparc_protocol.png)
+*Fig. 3.
+Overview of the SPARC protocol as an extension to the standard i-PI protocol.*

 1. **Unified Interface**: A consistent interface for both client and server codes, simplifying user interaction across different modes.
 2. **Versatile Operation Modes:** Supports various modes (Local-only, Client, Server) to cater to diverse computational needs.